 Stage 1: Mild Discomfort

-Stage 2: Increased Pain and Inflammation
+Stage 2: Increased Pain and Swelling

 Stage 3: Infection